Problem · Cross-border leadership

 1. Decision latency.
 US-side decisions land 36 to 72 hours after they were needed.
 Pipeline closes drift right by one to two cycles.

 2. CMO burnout.
 The CMO works longer hours and home metrics slip.
-The board reads the home dip and starts asking succession questions.
+The board judges the home dip and starts asking succession questions.

 3. Hire churn.
 US contractors and US-side hires cycle out at 9 to 14 months without ever having a single accountable US-resident owner above them.